soniavaidya05/leakyemotions/docs/source/tutorials/how_to.md

         return action
 ```

-To implement {func}`agentarium.primitives.Agent.act`, we calculate the new locaiton based on the action taken,
+To implement {func}`agentarium.primitives.Agent.act`, we calculate the new location based on the action taken,
 record the reward obtained based on the entity at the new location, then try to move the agent to the new location using the provided {func}`GridworldEnv.move()`.
 ```python
     def act(self, env: GridworldEnv, action: int) -> float: